Migrate to cloud authentication using Staged Rollout

 - Pass-through authentication.
 For more information, see What is pass-through authentication

-- Azure AD Certificate-based authentication (CBA) settings.
-For more information, see Overview of Azure AD certificate-based authentication
+- Microsoft Entra Certificate-based authentication (CBA) settings.
+For more information, see Overview of Microsoft Entra certificate-based authentication

 For both options, we recommend enabling single sign-on (SSO) to achieve a silent sign-in experience.
 For Windows 7 or 8.1 domain-joined devices, we recommend using seamless SSO.
 For more information, see What is seamless SSO.
-For Windows 10, Windows Server 2016 and later versions, it’s recommended to use SSO via Primary Refresh Token (PRT) with Azure AD joined devices, hybrid Azure AD joined devices or personal registered devices via Add Work or School Account.
+For Windows 10, Windows Server 2016 and later versions, it's recommended to use SSO via Primary Refresh Token (PRT) with Microsoft Entra joined devices, Microsoft Entra hybrid joined devices or personal registered devices via Add Work or School Account.

-If you plan to use Azure AD Multi-Factor Authentication, we recommend that you use combined registration for self-service password reset (SSPR) and Multi-Factor Authentication to have your users register their authentication methods once.
-Note- when using SSPR to reset password or change password using MyProfile page while in Staged Rollout, Azure AD Connect needs to sync the new password hash which can take up to 2 minutes after reset.
+If you plan to use Microsoft Entra multifactor authentication, we recommend that you use combined registration for self-service password reset (SSPR) and multifactor authentication to have your users register their authentication methods once.
+Note- when using SSPR to reset password or change password using MyProfile page while in Staged Rollout, Microsoft Entra Connect needs to sync the new password hash that can take up to 2 minutes after reset.

 To use the Staged Rollout feature, you need to be a Hybrid Identity Administrator on your tenant.